boymaas/clocks/README.markdown

-# CLOCKS DEFINES A WEBDSL ON TOP OF COMPOJURE
+# Clocks defines a webdsl on top of compojure

 Implementation of a webdsl on top op compojure, uses ring, compojure and scriptjure as serverside foundation, and jquery on the clientside.

-Abstracts away some of the tedious boilerplate we all hate so much.
+Abstracts away most of the dependencies and most of the tedious boilerplate we all hate so much.

 ## Usage

-Clocks exports a new route parameter called `PAGE` which can be used to set a prefix.
-For example:

-       (PAGE "/" index)

-Which will generate all the routes neccessary to render all individual blocks of code.

-## Description

-`defpage` can be used to generate a page in which blocks can be accessed independitly from the rest of the system.

-This is implemented by scanning the source for special forms.

-`block` indicates a piece of code which can be accessed via a seperate route. these routes are defined by their path in the tree seperated by dots

     (defblock my-reusable-interactive-block [param1 param2 param3 ...]
         ..code.. )